 Loose Passive (Calling Station)

-A loose-passive poker player play many hands just to see the flop.
+A loose-passive poker player plays many hands just to see the flop.
 Because they enter with weak hands, even when they hit a pair or two, any figure on the board will scare a calling station from betting big.

 A loose-passive betting strategy is the most common basic poker strategy for beginners.
 Oftentimes, their chips diminish linearly over time.
-They generally follow a slow but sure death because, after a few wasted efforts, they run low on chips and will then go all-in at any decent hand, and loose against a tight-aggressive player.
+They generally follow a slow but sure death because, after a few wasted efforts, they run low on chips and will then go all-in at any decent hand, and lose against a tight-aggressive player.

 Typical starting hands:, ,